nanobox-quickstarts/nanobox-laravel/README.md

 # cd into the laravel app
 cd nanobox-laravel

-# build runtime and compile application
-nanobox build

-# deploy runtime to dev environment
+# start the dev environment
-nanobox dev deploy
+nanobox dev start

 # add a convenient way to access your app from the browser
 nanobox dev dns add laravel.nanobox.dev